-Tigers In the Wild (Day/Resident)
+Tigers In the Wild (@Nature)

-- 1. Identify the Cub Scout Six Essentials.
-Show what you do with each item. - 2.
-With your den leader or Tiger adult partner, learn about the Outdoor Code. - 3.
-With your den, pack, or family, take a walk outside spending at least 20 minutes exploring the outdoors with your Cub Scout Six Essentials.
+- Identify the Cub Scout Six Essentials.
+Show what you do with each item. - With your den leader or Tiger adult partner, learn about the Outdoor Code. - 3.
+With your den, pack, or family, take a walk outside spending for at least 20 minutes exploring the outdoors with your Cub Scout Six Essentials.
 While outside, identify things that you see with your Tiger adult partner that are natural and things that are manmade. - 4.
 Identify common animals that are found where you live.
 Learn which of those animals is domesticated and which animal is wild.
 Draw a picture of your favorite animal. - 5.
 Look for a tree where you live.
 Describe how this tree is helpful.

-Tiger Bites (at any camp meal)
+Tiger Bites (anytime @ camp - other items could @ meal times)

-- 1. Identify the five different food groups. (have a discussion at a meal) - 2.
+- 1. Identify the five different food groups. - 2.
 Practice hand washing.
-Point out when you should wash your hands.(do this before a meal) - 3.
-Be active for 30 minutes.
-(Easy while you are at camp) - 4.
+Point out when you should wash your hands. - 3.
+Be active for 30 minutes. - 4.
 Practice methods that help you sleep.

-Team Tiger (Day / Resident @ Field Games)
+Team Tiger (@ Field Sports)

-- 1. Play a game with your den, or family members, that has a set of rules.
-Discuss why rules are important to the game you are playing.
-(Field Games) - 2.
+- Play a game with your den, or family members, that has a set of rules.
+Discuss why rules are important to the game you are playing. - 2.
 With your Tiger Adult Partner, choose a job that will help your team.
-Follow through by doing that job at least once. - 3.
-Play a game that requires at least two teams with your den, or two other family members.
+Follow through by doing that job at least once. - Play a game that requires at least two teams with your den, or two other family members.
 Afterwards discuss what it means to be part of a team & what makes a good team member. - 4.
 Participate in a service project.